GoogleChrome/web-vitals/README.md

 Calculates the [FCP](https://web.dev/articles/fcp) value for the current page and calls the `callback` function once the value is ready, along with the relevant `paint` performance entry used to determine the value.
 The reported value is a [`DOMHighResTimeStamp`](https://developer.mozilla.org/docs/Web/API/DOMHighResTimeStamp).

 #### `onFID()`

+_Deprecated and will be removed in next major release_

 ```ts
 type onFID = (callback: FIDReportCallback, opts?: ReportOpts) => void;